Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-tjac799/Readme.md

+## Overview :+1: :smile: :+1:

+I am currently studying towards a PhD in Bioengineering at the [ABI](http://www.abi.auckland.ac.nz/en.html),my work investigates the mechanics of lung microtissue mechanics using FEM models constructed from ÂµCT imaging data taked from chemically fixed, excised rat lungs.
+Unfortunately I am not 100% sure what project I will be working on during this course.

 ## Synopsis

-I am currently studying towards a PhD in Bioengineering at the [ABI](http://www.abi.auckland.ac.nz/en.html)',my work investigates the mechanics of lung microtissue mechanics using FEM models constructed from µCT imaging data taked from chemically fixed, excised rat lungs.
+I am trying to solve for a stress field given an arbitrary geometry that is subject to known loads and boundary conditions, these models are being developed using [abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/), and need to e functional for nonlinear deforamtions and hyperelastic materials. :honey_pot: This is being done concurrently as part of the Digital skills for ABI researchers course.
+This repository covers the developement of a testing and results retrieval framework to speed up developement of the model.

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+* TO BE COMPLETED

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The lungs exist in a state of 'prestress' in-vivo - that is they are in equilibrium with pressure loads and tissue elasticity.
+I aim to incorporate this into my models of simple deformation so that they are more representitive of the in-vivo state.
+As when initially imported, my meshes are assumed to be stress-free.

 ## Installation